 Original language: English

 Running time: 74 minutes

 Top World Class Competition BBQ Experts

 3 Big BBQ Locations: St Louis; Little Rock; Kansas City

 Includes 18 Page Recipe Booklet Champions Own Recipes

 Wide Demonstrations of Cooking Styles & Foods

-- solid techniques for cooking a wide variety of meats: chicken; pork; brisket, and shrimp
+- offers proven techniques for cooking a wide variety of meats: pork ribs; chicken; whole hog; brisket, and shrimp

 - how to prepare spice rubs and marinades